Apply Now arrow

 3. Small Business Administration (SBA) Loans

-The Small Business Administration (SBA) has been helping small business owners get financing since the 1950s.
-The SBA guarantees portions of loans, which makes it easier for “risky” small businesses to get business financing.
+The Small Business Administration (SBA) has been helping small business owners get financing since the 1950s through its loan programs.
+The SBA guarantees portions of loans, which makes it easier for “risky” small businesses to get business financing from traditional lenders like banks.

 To qualify for an SBA loan, a small business owner must have invested time or money into the business and been unable to get a loan from financial institutions.